 Investigators then set their sights on Machain, who, they discovered, was in Mexico to elude arrest.
 Investigators believed that he was the only avenue to find out what happened to the Hawkses, so they took the death penalty off the table and Machain returned to California.

 In early 2005 he related the details of the murder: Machain said he was present when the Hawkses were lured out to sea, forced to sign legal documents, and then tossed overboard chained to an anchor.

 Skylar had sought help from a Long Beach gang member named John F. Kennedy to help physically subdue the burly Tom Hawks.
-He passed JFK off as part of his business team.
+He passed Kennedy off as part of his business team.
 The presence of Jennifer Deleon, a mom with a baby on the way, helped convince the victims there was nothing to fear.